 The setup looked harmless.
-We had a repo, agents-shared, where teammates were starting to drop their own slash commands and skills — Marc had his document and implement prompts in a personal folder, Lena had a TDD skill, I had a half-finished one for our analytics dashboard.
-Everyone was reinventing slightly different versions of the same thing.
-The obvious move: make the repo the source of truth, symlink it into everyone's ~/.claude/, done.
+We had a repo, agents-shared, where teammates were dropping their slash commands and skills; everyone was reinventing slightly different versions of the same thing.
+The obvious move: make the repo the source of truth and symlink it into everyone's ~/.claude/.

-It is not done. ~/.claude/ is not a config folder you can symlink the way you'd symlink a .vimrc.
-It is a mixed-state directory where team-shared assets live next to deeply personal, machine-local state — and most of the obvious sharing strategies treat the whole folder as one thing.
-This post is the field-notes from doing it properly, and the rule the experience left me with.
+The catch is that ~/.claude/ is not a config folder you can symlink the way you'd symlink a .vimrc.
+It's a mixed-state directory where team-shared assets sit next to machine-local state, and most sharing strategies treat the whole folder as one thing.

-If you run ls -la ~/.claude after a couple of weeks of using Claude Code, you get something like this:
+After a couple of weeks of using Claude Code, ls -la ~/.claude looks like this:

 backups/